 Hinai chicken yakitori

-This time, we will tell you about the characteristics and history of Hinai Jidori and how to eat it deliciously.
-Get to know the charms of Hinai chicken and enjoy your meal to the fullest.
+This time, we will tell you about the characteristics and history of Hinai Jidori, as well as how to eat it deliciously.
+Learn about the appeal of Hinai Jidori and enjoy your meals to the fullest

 What are the characteristics of Hinai Jidori?